Athletic Bilbao

 The club is one of three founding members of the Primera División that have never been relegated from the top division since its inception in 1929, the others being Real Madrid and Barcelona.
 These three clubs, along with Osasuna, are the only four professional clubs in Spain that are not sports corporations; instead they are owned and operated by club members.
 Athletic's main rivals are Real Sociedad, against whom it contests the Basque derby, and Real Madrid, due to sporting and political identity; a minor rivalry also exists with Barcelona due to historical significance.
 At various points in the club's history, further Basque league derbies have been contested against Alavés, Eibar and Osasuna.

 The club is known for its cantera policy of bringing young Basque players through the ranks, as well as recruiting players from other Basque clubs.
 Athletic's official policy is to sign players native to or trained in football in the greater Basque Country, which includes Biscay, Gipuzkoa, Álava and Navarre (in Spain), as well as Labourd, Soule and Lower Navarre (in France).
-Since 1912, Athletic has played exclusively with players meeting its own criteria to be deemed Basque.
-This can be seen as a unique case in European football; it has gained Athletic both admirers and critics.
+Since 1911, Athletic has played exclusively with players meeting its own criteria to be deemed Basque.
+It has gained Athletic both admirers and critics.
 The club has been praised for promoting home grown players and club loyalty.
 The rule does not apply to coaching staff, with several examples of non-Basques both from Spain and abroad having coached the first team.

 Despite the implications of the name 'Athletic Club' in English, and unlike some of the other major Spanish teams which have several departments, it is not a multi-sport club, participating only in football, although sections for cycling and other sports existed prior to the Spanish Civil War in the 1930s.